 In 2012, a joint study was carried out by researchers from Brigham and Women’s Hospital and Harvard Medical School which showed a possible link between heavy caffeinated coffee consumption and increased risk of developing “exfoliation glaucoma,” especially in women with a family history of glaucoma.
 Exfoliation glaucoma occurs when a white fibrillary material builds up on the lens of the eye and exfoliates (or rubs off) the pigments in the iris, blocking the flow of liquid out of the eyeball, leading to increased pressure and changes in the optic nerve.
 This study, which was published in the journal, Investigative Ophthalmology & Visual Science, found that compared to non-caffeinated coffee drinkers, people who drank three or more cups of caffeinated coffee a day were at an increased risk of developing exfoliation glaucoma.
 Interestingly, the researchers found no associations with the consumption of other caffeinated beverages such as cola, tea or hot chocolate, or decaffeinated coffee.

-Dr Ashraf reiterates that these findings do not mean everyone should stop drinking coffee.
+Dr. Ashraf reiterates that these findings do not mean everyone should stop drinking coffee.
 Instead, the take-home message is that people should drink coffee and other caffeinated beverages in moderation, especially if they have a family history of glaucoma.
-Regular eye exams by an ophthalmologist is also important.
+Regular eye exams by an ophthalmologist are also important.

 While there are no surefire ways to prevent glaucoma from developing, regular screenings from your eye doctor can detect glaucoma early and minimize the harmful damage this disease can cause.
 Dr. Ashraf recommends patients have a comprehensive, dilated eye exam every one to two years, including a glaucoma check.
 People who are at high risk of developing glaucoma may need more frequent screenings for the disease.